-In Higher Ed, Solids Beat the Drums
+In Higher Education, Solid Chemistry Beat the Liquid-Filled Drums

 - Solids help enhance the university’s reputation.
 As organizations like AASHE and Center for Green Schools become more well-known and the competition for the best students and faculty intensifies, universities are working to become more attractive by enhancing their reputation.
 Sustainable initiatives and green buildings have become important factors for attracting potential students.

 - Solids are safer to handle and dispose of.
-The health and well-being of the student and faculty population is of the highest priority.
+The health and well-being of the student and faculty population are of the highest priority.
 Solids provide a safe campus environment for employees in facilities management and for everyone else on campus.

 - Solids support budget constraints.
 Both state and federal governments provide incentives to improve energy efficiency, save water and build green (i.e. EPA Funding Opportunities).
-Colleges and universities looking for ways to help their dwindling budgets can compare solids to liquids and see the how solids can help with these incentives.
+Colleges and universities looking for ways to help their dwindling budgets can compare solids to liquids and see how solids can help with these incentives.

 Water Treatment Challenge:

 One large public university in the eastern United States had been using liquid chemistry water treatment programs to treat their cooling towers and boilers.
 When the university faced implementing OSHA safety mandates associated with their water treatment program, including retention areas, eyewash stations, and showers, the estimates for these improvements ranged from $30,000 to $70,000.

 After one year of reviewing and testing several alternatives to the existing liquid chemistry program, the university decided to transition to make the switch to solids.
 The performance results are dramatic.
 The solid chemistry program and improved equipment control produced significant savings.

 - Total water treatment costs were reduced by 80%.